cwoebker/.com/_posts/2013-10-15-public-python-keys.md

 >>> public_key.verify(hash, signature) # signature is received alongside the message
 {% endhighlight %}

-This basically allows you to use private/public key pairs in python with ease.
-Not however that cryptography is quite a complex topic and there are many ways to mistakes.
-If you want something to be truely secure make sure to check out much more, maybe even an online cryptography course at Coursera, Udacity or EDx.
+This basically allows you to use private/public key pairs in python quite easily.
+Note however, that cryptography is quite a complex topic and there are many ways to mess up with mistakes.
+If you want something to be truly secure make sure to check out much more, maybe even an online cryptography course at [Coursera](http://coursera.org/), [Udacity](https://www.udacity.com/) or [EDx](http://edx.org/).

 Let me know if you have questions or find a mistake.
+Especially for the later.